andreasjost/CI-MS3-Software-Forum/attachments/testing.md

 - The details and comments are shown in an open (active) topic
 - Button 'Delete topic' deletes the topic from the database
 - Button 'Edit topic' opens a new page with the edit-from
-    - the 'Back'-button brings me back to the homepage
+    - the 'Home'-button brings me back to the homepage
     - the 'Update'-button saves the changes I made to the topic
     - Error handling when an input is invalid (see chapter 'Defensive Programming' for details)
 - Rating (Thumbs up and down) works